Cooperative Trajectory Planning in Uncertain Environments with Monte Carlo Tree Search and Risk Metrics: APPROACH

 \subsubsection{Selection}

-Since the belief about the real state of the environment is continuous and an MCTS-based approach can only handle a finite set of discrete states, we apply \textit{progressive widening} to extend the set of start states $\startStates$ iteratively \cite{Coulom2007, Chaslot2008}.
-Progressive widening expands the set of available actions over the course of the search.
-Here, we adopt this idea to grow the set of start states over the number of iterations.
+Since the belief about the real state of the environment is continuous and an MCTS-based approach can only handle a finite set of discrete states, we apply \textit{progressive widening} (cf.~\cite{Coulom2007, Chaslot2008}) to extend the set of start states $\startStates$ iteratively.
 During each iteration, it is checked whether